-When to use lux vs when to use lumens
+When to use lux vs lumens

 Lux is important for knowing how bright a particular surface appears.
 This is the crucial metric if you want to know how bright a surface will appear, such as a tabletop, reading material or photography subjects.

 Without a sufficient lux level, it can be difficult to read or take good photographs.

 Lux is a measure of how much light falls on a particular surface, and can be the result of multiple light sources including daylight mixed in.

 On the other hand, lumens is important for knowing how much light a single light source emits.
 This is useful for comparing the total amount of light source emits.

 Measurement method differences between lux vs lumens

 Since lux is a measure of how much light falls on a surface- handheld light meters can measure the amount of light that falls on a surface.

 Lumens, on the other hand measures the amount of light that is emitted by a single light source, and in all directions.
 Therefore, slightly more sophisticated instruments are required.
 Typically an integrating sphere is used.
 These devices capture the light emitted in all angles, and then sums the collective light emitted.
 Understand that light sources such as fluorescent tubes, emit lights in all directions around the tube.
 This is captured by the integrating sphere, but doesn't necessarily mean all the light will be useful as much of it may be lost with in the light fixture.